WGribaa/mnist-reader/README.md

 - Automatic reading of the labels.
 - Free resizability of the canvas.
 - Positioning of the labels at  8 possible locations.
+- Filters to show only selected characters (or figures).

 Feel free to comment on my work and to give suggestions.